Monochromat1c/Simple-YouTube-Downloader/README.md

 3. Run the executable file

 The application will provide a simple GUI where you can:
-- Enter a YouTube URL
+- Enter a video URL
 - Choose between video or audio download
 - Click Download to start the process